NicolasHug/nicolashug.github.io/_posts/2017-06-15-matrix_facto_2.md

 For the sake of simplicity, we will forget about the matrix $\Sigma$: it is a diagonal matrix, so it simply acts as a scaler on $M$ or $U^T$.
-Hence, we will pretend that we have *merged* into one of the two matrices.
+Hence, we will pretend that we have *merged* it into one of the two matrices.
 Our matrix factorization simply becomes:

 $$R = MU^T$$